 Branding and content marketing are becoming more collaborative with user-generated content.

 Companies are now putting a higher emphasis on user-generated content because every customer can be a potential brand ambassador.
 Blogger Ryan Kh shares a few examples of brands that have successfully leveraged user-generated content.

 Burberry is still growing even after 160 years in the fashion industry.
 CEO Angela Ahrendts launched a website called Art of the Trench, which allows customers to share photos of themselves wearing Burberry products and even interact with other users.
-The mini social network boosted eCommerce sales by 50% in the first year.
+The mini social network boosted eCommerce sales by 50 percent in the first year.

 Eyewear company Warby Parker encouraged customers to share photos of themselves using the hashtag #WarbyHomeTryOn to promote their delivery try-on service.
 It was a huge success, raising awareness for both the brand and the convenient service offering.
 The creative campaign landed Warby Parker the title of Fast Company’s most innovative company of 2015.